Sallie Mae Student Loans Review

 Can I Refinance With Sallie Mae?

 Sallie Mae student loans doesn’t offer any refinancing or consolidation services themselves.
-Like with any loan, however, borrowers can always use other private lenders for refinancing and consolidation.
+Like with any loan, however, borrowers can always use other private lenders for student loan consolidation and refinancing.
 Many applicants are offered lower interest rates than their current loans as they now have a job and are more creditworthy.
 In addition, multiple loans can be consolidated into one, making the repayment process much easier.